As the executor, I can't find a beneficiary. How do I move forward to get probate and settle the estate?

-If the trace is unsuccessful, you will need to apply to court under rule 25-2 for an order either dispensing with notice or notifying your sister in a different way.
-For example, a court could allow you to notify her by posting an advertisement in a local newspaper.
+If the trace is unsuccessful, you will need to apply to court under rule 25-2 for an order either dispensing with notice or notifying the missing beneficiary in a different way.
+For example, a court could allow you to notify them by posting an advertisement in a local newspaper.
 Once you have the court order, you then can proceed to apply for the grant of probate.